 Why Renewable Energy Beat Coal

-Another, more practical reason for the sudden spike of renewable energy is the time of year.
-Demand for electricity is lower in the springtime than it is during any other season.
+Another, more practical reason for the sudden spike in renewable energy is the time of year.
+Electricity demand is lower in the springtime than it is during any other season.
 Because of this, many coal plants shut down for maintenance during these few months.
 At the same time, spring is great for hydro and wind power, so the balance tips in clean energy’s favor.
 All in all, renewable energy isn’t expected to surpass coal for the entire year, but it will someday in the future.

 Coal’s Decline